duthied/Free-Friendika/doc/Installing-Connectors.md

 * License: 3-clause BSD license

 ###Configuration
-To use this plugin you need a OAuth Consumer key pair (key & secret).
+To use this addon you need a OAuth Consumer key pair (key & secret).
 You can get it from [Twitter](https://twitter.com/apps).

 Register your Friendica site as "Client" application with "Read & Write" access.